 #How can I lose 1 pound in a day?

 To lose 1 pound of fat, you need to burn 3,500 calories.
-Note that this will require an insane amount of workout if you are to do it within a day.
+Note that this will require an insane amount of workouts if you are to do it within a day.
 High-intensity interval training is your best bet.
 Here’s why, take for example walking.

 Depending on your weight, you may need to walk between 27-70 miles to burn 3,500 calories.
 A four-hour sprint slash jog interval would burn at least 4,000 calories.
 Alternate 5-minute sprints at maximum speed followed by 10 minutes of jogging for an hour.